ethereum-optimism/design-docs/security/fma-generic-hardfork.md

 #### Chain Halt at Activation

 - **Description:** Hard forks carry the risk of bugs that cause chain halts at activation time.
-This could be due to L1 contract changes not applying properly, and/or a configuration or implementation bug in the node software.
+This could be due to L1 contract changes not applying properly, and/or a configuration or implementation bug in the node software or protocol specification.

 - **Risk Assessment:** Medium severity as no funds are at risk, though it is a full liveness failure that would be messy to recover from and require releasing and distributing an updated configuration and/or release.
 Likelihood is low, especially if we use the mechanics for dynamically upgrading L2 contracts established in the Ecotone hardfork: namely, inserting appropriate deposit transactions in the activation block.